 kissed after sea swimming.
 The shell’s

-curves tell stories of a season
+curves tell stories of a season when

-was free, like love or sea breezes.
+life was free, like love or sea breezes.

 Parent versus child